DanielLosada/Transformers---Lyrics-Generator/README.md

   I miss ya
   ```

-  As we can see, depending on the input prompt the model will use the style that it's more apropiate for it.
-But as we can see on the second example, the lyrics start with a Justin Bieber style, and at some point switch to a 50 Cent style.
-That should not happen as its not coherent with itself.
+  As observed, the model demonstrates the ability to adapt to different styles based on the input prompt provided.
+However, there are instances where the transition between styles may not be entirely coherent or consistent, as exemplified in the second example where the lyrics start with a Justin Bieber style but switch to a 50 Cent style.
+This inconsistency detracts from the overall coherence of the generated lyrics.

   Conclusion:
-  The model is able to fit both styles, even though they are really different, and in general, know when to use the more appropiate one.
+  In conclusion, the model shows the capability to fit both styles, despite their distinct differences, and generally knows when to employ the more appropriate style.
+However, there is still room for improvement in terms of maintaining consistency and coherence throughout the generated lyrics.

 ### 6.5 Experiment 5: Performance evaluation single-artist GPT-2 vs fine tuned GPT-2 <a name="experiment_5"></a>